A number of limitations exist in NDB Cluster with regard to the handling of transactions. These include the following:

 InnoDBthat may roll back individual statements.

 Transactions and memory usage.
-As noted elsewhere in this chapter, MySQL Cluster does not handle large transactions well; it is better to perform a number of small transactions with a few operations each than to attempt a single large transaction containing a great many operations.
+As noted elsewhere in this chapter, NDB Cluster does not handle large transactions well; it is better to perform a number of small transactions with a few operations each than to attempt a single large transaction containing a great many operations.
 Among other considerations, large transactions require very large amounts of memory.
 Because of this, the transactional behavior of a number of MySQL statements is effected as described in the following list:

 DELETE FROM(even with no